birdie1/tapebackup/README.md

 **Caution**: It will not detect changes on same filename.
 Use it only for non changing files, like mediafiles or pictures.

-## Requirements
+## Gettings started
+### Prerequisites
 It is written in Python 3.
+Install necessary tape software via distribution package manager.
+Install Python modules via pip.

 Python modules:
 - pyyaml